Do you do your own dishes? We've got a job for you (and it's not dishwashing ;-) ).

 We're moving our apps from cross-platform Xamarin to Electron/React Native.
 You'd be involved in this process and would work with experienced engineers to rebuild a section of the app.

 Our goal is to increase the speed of app development.
-We do this through HRM, fast computers, a great build chain, automated testing, clear and well-defined issues and a dedicated QA team that tests every PR.
+We do this through hot module reloading, fast computers, a great build chain, automated testing, clear and well-defined issues and a dedicated QA team that tests every PR.

 We track what our users do, learn from that and improve the product.
 We want this loop to be a quick as possible.